-- NO biking on the groomed Nordic ski trails.
-Please park only at the Children’s Theater or at our Nordic Adventure Center, both on Darling Hill.
+- Please park at our Nordic Adventure Center on Darling Hill.
 Fat Bike rentals can be found at the Village Sport Shop Trailside located on Darling Hill as well as in East Burke Village at East Burke Sports.

 - You must be a member or day pass holder of Kingdom Trails.